 Disclaimer: Some of these links are affiliate links.
 This means I will get a percentage of the money you or someone else might spend on a product that I linked to.
 However, this doesn’t mean the price increases.
 This is NOT the case.
 The price will always stay the same, otherwise I wouldn’t have placed them into this article.
-The reason these affiliate links are here, is because I need to keep this website alive.
-And I need to be able to eat oliebollen and stroopwafels.
-You don’t know what I mean by those two words?
-Check out here to see what I mean.
+Click here for my full disclaimer.

 When you are traveling to The Netherlands you will soon see that basics are everywhere.
 Those are some of the items of your list that you should pack when you travel to The Netherlands (also called Holland sometimes).
 We like to be comfortable, casual, but also look put together.
 You won’t see people in yoga pants unless they are headed to or are coming from the gym.
 Every now and then you will see some people in Adidas pants or something similar like that, however athleisure is not what we generally wear.
 So, if you want to blend in when you’re traveling to The Netherlands, leave those pants in your bag or at home.
 We generally see clothes like that as sloppy and you will definitely get a few side eyes when you are entering a store, cafe or restaurant like that.